Your city

 YOUR HOME IN OXFORD

 Oxford has no central University campus, but its colleges make up most of the city centre.
 Whilst some colleges are slightly further out, they are all within easy distance of the main University buildings.
-You will be offered college accommodation for your first year, and some colleges offer accommodation for further years.
+You will be offered college accommodation for your first year, and most colleges offer accommodation for further years.
+Some offer this for the duration of your degree.
 If you choose to ‘live out’, Oxford has a large selection of privately-rented houses and flats available.

 Three students walking through college in autumn